raceee/lanyon/_posts/2020-04-03-World-of-Warcraft-The-Machine-Learning-Approach.md

 Player's stats are restricted by their class.
 A mage will never have a high strength stat and a mage player needs to rely on a warrior player in order to deal with close hand to hand combat.
 This inspires comradery and thus we can't mess with this od stat line to much.
 If we did, we could ruin the delicate balance between classes and their need for each other.
 So, the old stays.

-XXXXXXXXXXXXXXXX For each class different stats are necessary to perform.
-A Mage’s fireball spell is not based on the strength stat, in fact none of the Mage abilities use the strength stat so you can imagine a mage won’t look for items that would increase the strength stat.
-So you have all of these stats, and each class has a set of functions (spells) that use these stats as parameters to figure out how much damage you do to your enemies.
-This damage output is usually measured by the community as a player's DPS (damage per second).
-DPS is a more true measurement of player skill, because it values both player power from weapons and armor, but then their ability to cast the right spells at the right time.
-DPS has a twin analytic more about defense, we will call it Defense Ability.
-Defense Ability like DPS is based on the armor that a player is wearing but also the players ability to cast spells to help mitigate damage.
-XXXXXXXXXX

 ### New Stat Line
 World of Warcraft is big.
 Sometimes you’re fighting in a place called the Firelands, and sometimes you’re underwater fighting the Naga.
 All have beautiful artistic themes and the weapons and armor that drop there all have some themed visual presentation.
 Let’s put this geographical theme to use.